 Don’t let the region’s higher costs of living deter you.
 The Pacific Northwest hub has an incredible amount of access to private sector funding and investment.
 The numbers of success in Seattle are promising since the city ranks at the top of the list for small business job growth across the country according to a 2020 report — even as the national rate declines.
 Whether you’re a humble mom-and-pop shop or a tech visionary, Seattle may be the launchpad you need.

 Determining where to move your business is just the first step in the relocation process.
 Other critical aspects to consider will be moving your employees, office furniture, and company assets in a cost-effective manner.
 By working with a commercial moving and storage provider like PODS, you can have peace of mind that your business’s most valuable items will be transported safely and securely.
-Our nationwide moving network of truck drivers and locations in 46 U.S. states means that we can move your business pretty much wherever you need us to go.
+Our nationwide moving network of truck drivers and locations throughout the United States means that we can move your business pretty much wherever you need us to go.

 For help with moving employees and other important parts of your business, please check out our offering of corporate relocation solutions.